nuxeo/doc.nuxeo.com-content/src/userdoc/from-jsf-ui-to-web-ui.md

 </td>
 <td colspan="1" style="background-color:white; border-top:1px solid grey;">
 On Web UI, all type of documents can be previewed: Audio, PDF, Office, Video, 3D, etc.</br>
-A **preview button** is also available at the top right-and corner of each document and below the document itself.</br>
+A **preview button** is available at the top right-and corner of each document and below the document itself.</br>
 When you click on it, a popup is displayed previewing your document.</br>
 ![]({{file name='preview-button-web-ui.png'}} ?w=450,border=true)
 </br>